gilestrolab/snail_back_pack/protocols/heart_monitor.md

 metabolism dramatically slows down, which reduces their need for food and water.

 Recording heart rate of snails could reveal a valuable tool to shed light on the mechanisms underlying these exceptional phenomena.
-In addition, it could help understanding temporal patterns of activity and, for instance, foraging and mating strategies.
+In addition, it could help to understand temporal patterns of activity and, for instance, foraging and mating strategies.

 Garden snails (*Helix aspersa*) are fairly large terrestrial invertebrates (more than 10 g for adults)